Should You Take Omega 3 and Multivitamin Together? Benefits of 2-in-1

 Eye Health

-Vitamins A, C, E, and the mineral zinc are known to contribute to eye health.
+Vitamins A, vitamin C, and vitamin E, and the mineral zinc are known to contribute to eye health.
 (7) Vitamin A is particularly crucial for maintaining healthy vision, especially under low light conditions.
 Additionally, the antioxidants lutein and zeaxanthin, which are sometimes included in multivitamins, help protect the eyes from harmful light waves.

 Cardiovascular Health

-Cognition and Brain Health
+Brain Function and Brain Health

-Anti-Ageing
+Skin and Anti-Ageing

 Antioxidants such as vitamins A, C, E, and selenium combat oxidative stress and inflammation, which are contributors to aging and degenerative diseases.
+Likewise, vitamins such as biotin and other antioxidants contribute to healthy skin, helping maintain and improve skin health as part of overall wellness.

 Muscle and Bone Health